Stephliu302/DataAnalyticsProjects/README.md

 # Stephliu302.github.io
 Data Analytics Projects

+This Project contains relevant documents that showcase my technical experience.
+It includes the following

-This Project contains my SQL code from the projects in Khan Academy's "Intro to SQL" course.
+- SQL code from the projects in Khan Academy's "Intro to SQL" course.
+- Python code from projects in machine learning.
+- R Code from projects in statistical modeling and machine learning.